 "I'm a Time Lord; I can hear distress signals in any language.
 This is in every language, though it seems to have originated in English."

 "Alright, tell me the message."
 John put his hands on Rose's head, sending her the message via telepathic link.
-The Doctor is dying.
-Please, please help.
-"But what happened?"

 "I don't know," John answered, equally confused.